Regional Major Gifts Officer

 Reports To: Director of Development

-Formulates, implements, and manages Guide Dogs for the Blind’s major gift program in southern California and the Southwest (AZ, CO, NM, TX), while pursuing his/her own portfolio of high-level donors and prospects.
-The duties include developing donor strategy and moves, determining gift request targets, establishing individual and overall solicitation goals, monitoring the budget for major gift expenditures, and cultivating, soliciting and stewarding major donors.
-This position is located in southern California.
+Formulates, implements, and manages Guide Dogs for the Blind’s major gift effort, while maintaining his/her own portfolio of high-level donors and prospects in Southern California, Arizona, Nevada and Texas.
+The duties include developing donor strategy and moves, determining gift request targets, establishing individual and overall solicitation goals, and personally managing a portfolio of 250 donors and prospects, including all the cultivation, solicitation, and stewardship activities associated with this.

 POSITION ESSENTIAL FUNCTIONS

 - Develops and manages identification, cultivation, solicitation, and stewardships strategies for individual donors and prospects.

 - Develops specific solicitation strategies, cultivates and solicits major gifts prospects.